RoyMickos/notes/Cloud well architected.md

 | Google                   | AWS |
 | ------------------------ | --- |
 | Cross-cloud interconnect |     |
+# Networks

+Google uses software-defined distributed networking, where each VPN hosts *firewall rules*, *routes* for outgoing and *forwarding rules* for incoming traffic.

+Firewall rules can be managed in multiple ways
+- Inside the VPN, a rule can be tied to a service account.
+If a certain service account runs a workload on a VM, then a firewall rule to allow it's traffic is automatically applied
+- A firewall rule can be tied to a network tag assigned to a VM
+- individual firewall rules can be grouped into policies
+- The organisational hierarchy can be leveraged to apply *hierarchial* firewall rules, wher lower levels inherit rules from above levels.
+Also, lower levels cannot override rules from above levels.

 ## Backlog
 - [ ] Re-architecting white paper
+- [ ] Cloud NAT vs Secure Web Proxy
+- [ ] Load balancers, Cloud Router, NAT
+- [ ] CDN, Cloud Armor, Cloud Endpoints, Cloud Service Mesh, IAP, Cloud Forwarding
+- [ ] Apigee, Gemini Cloud assist, Gemini in security

 ---